 The subsequent parts of this section of the report include a series of Maps that depict the accessibility and provision of community facilities, such as schools, health facilities, police stations etc. It is evident that the location of most of the facilities ensures appropriate services and accessibility.
 However, there are areas of shortcoming where these facilities are still required.
 These shortcomings are spatially indicated on the relevant maps as well as summarised in a table on the map.
-Further thereto, general requirements in respect of other facilities are depicted in Error!
-Reference source not found..
+Further thereto, general requirements in respect of other facilities are depicted in Map 1.29.